M-o-a-T/venusian/README.md

 ### --sub=WHAT

-Also run the named scriptlets.
+Also run the named add-on, stored in the directory `install.d/WHAT`.
+This option may be used multiple times.

+This allows you to customize the installation without modifying the base script.
 See the "Customization" section, below, for details.

 ### --help

 Prints a summary of the options given above, as well as a list of possible add-ons.

 ## File system considerations

-The Venus file system should not be unpacked into the directory it's going to be used at.
-Instead, the preferred strategy is to unpack it to some other directory, then bind-mount the result.

-This way, updates can be done in the background, requiring only a restart of the Venus subsystem when finished — without rebooting the host system.
+The Venusian needs to know where to find the files from the root file system on the Venus image.
+You can either let it unpack the image to wherever you'd like, or use any other convenient method to supply them, including over the network.

+The Venusian does not change the Venus file system.
+It needs to fix a few minor problems, but that's with by an overlay file system.

+We do however need to add a few symlinks to the file system root and to /usr.

 ## Customization